 A free 15-day trial is available for those interested.

-tourismart has the capabilities of any leading hospitality property management software, except this option can fit in the palm of your hand.
+Tourismart has the capabilities of any leading hospitality property management software, except this option can fit in the palm of your hand.
 Features include real-time communication where hoteliers can speak with guests to help facilitate room service.
 Guest profiling is also available, which can help hoteliers track their guests preferences and even predict their future purchases or requests.

-Cost: tourismart comes in three basic packages that ascend in price and number of rooms.
-For up to 35 rooms (recommended boutique hotels, suites, and traditional guesthouses), users will pay €25/month.
-For up to 100 rooms (recommended for leisure resorts, luxury apartments, and small city hotels), users will pay €130/month.
-For more than 100 rooms (recommended for luxury and all-inclusive hotels, independent, or part of a large hotel chain), users can expect to pay €240/month.
+Cost: Tourismart comes in three basic packages that ascend in price and number of rooms.
+For up to 35 rooms (recommended for boutique hotels, suites, and traditional guesthouses), users will pay €25 euros per month.
+For up to 100 rooms (recommended for leisure resorts, luxury apartments, and small city hotels), users will pay €130 euros per month.
+For more than 100 rooms (recommended for luxury and all-inclusive hotels, independent, or part of a large hotel chain), users can expect to pay 240 euros per month.
 If you need something beyond the basic package, you can submit a pricing enquiry here.